abergs/RegExpBuilder/README.md

 RegExpBuilder
 =============

-A library for building RegExpPatterns
+A library for building RegExpPatterns.
+It is not available as a nuget package yet, because I would like to add some more features to it, before relasing a package.
+I'm not great at writing regex, so I would really appreciate any feedback if you have any.
 ## What is it?
 A linq extensions style of building RegExpPatterns in .NET.
 Related Blogpost: [I don't know Regex](http://ideasof.andersaberg.com/idea/17/i-dont-know-regex)